All matting materials are museum quality, acid-free, to print-only prices add an additional $15.

 |

 Please note, colors over the Internet may be deceiving.
 The walnut is the darker wood (a deep brown, not very red).
 The cherry is reddish, darkening a bit over time.
 The cambia is darker than the walnut but not black.
-One of its advantages is its consistency of color, making it easier to have the frames match when hanging multiple prints in groupings.
+Its color is more consistent than the walnut, making it easier to match multiple prints in groupings.